 The Grivel brand states that the flat-paneled construction of the Grivel Stealth helps strengthen and provide a more protective barrier against the force of impact than a regular dome helmet.

 Additionally, the Grivel Stealth helmet boasts an easy webbing strap for adjustment.
-The disadvantage of the Grivel Stealth is mainly for its mostly personal style coupled with the fact that it comes in only one size.
+The disadvantage of the Grivel Stealth is mainly for its mostly personal style and the fact that it comes in only one size.

 On the bright side, this size will accommodate most heads.
 It weighs 6.7 ounces, is made up of EPS features shrouded in a polycarbonate shell, and costs $110.